North Shore Albions: 1909-1919

 They were formed in 1909 when the Auckland Rugby League competition was in its infancy, having its own first General Meeting that same season.

 They were officially born on the evening of 23 July 1909 when a meeting was held at the Devonport Council Chambers.
 The following people were elected officers for the inaugural season: President – Dr. Guinness, Vice Presidents – Dr. Bennett, Captain Pilkington, Mr W. Swinnerton, Mr. A. Goldwater, and Mr. D. W. McLean, Committee – Mr. F. Gladding, Mr. P. Gerrard, Mr. Clark, Mr. Marshall, Mr. Wells, and Mr. Powell, with Mr. A. J. Powley the Secretary and Treasurer.

 They played in the first ever rugby league match between two Auckland club teams when they played City Rovers at Eagleton's Paddock in Epsom.
 North Shore put out a strong side and won the match by 44 points to 22.
-Their team was made up of the following players: F. Neighbour, F. Gladding, Richard Wynyard, Gerrard, George Seagar, Frank Woodward, Griffin, B. Wells, Allen, C. Wells, Percival, Shaw, McReynolds, Marshall, Powell, William Wynyard, McDonald, and Stevens.
+Their team was made up of the following players: Frederick Neighbour, Fred Gladding, Richard Wynyard, Gerrard, George Seagar, Frank Woodward, Jim Griffin, B Wells, Allen, C Wells, J Percival, Shaw, H McReynolds, S Marshall, Powell, William Wynyard, McDonald, and Stevens.

 They also played one match on the Devonport Domain that year against a combined town team which they won by 26 points to 10.

 They then finished the year with a match against Newton Rangers at Victoria Park on September 4.

 In 1913 North Shore won their first ever first grade championship.
 They finished the season with a 5 win, 1 draw, 1 loss record, with their 11 competition points three ahead of Newton Rangers, City Rovers, and Ponsonby United all on 8.

 In 1914 North Shore was tied with Ponsonby United after 9 rounds with 15 competition points each.
 This meant a final was required to find the champion.
 North Shore won by 13 points to 2 on Victoria Park before a crowd of 7,000.